FracktalWorks/BTT-Manta-CB1-Development-Documentation/README.md

 9. In the `Klipper Base Config Filename` write in the filename as `printer.cfg`.

 10. In the `Klipper Log File` enter the pathway as `/home/biqu/printer_data/logs/klippy.log`, as the log file is present in this directory. this will access the `printer.cfg` file that is present in this directory.

+### Settings to do when the local Fracktal forked version of Klipper is installed.

+1. Follow the process till Step `4`.
+Then the settings that are to be made are as follows.

+2. In the OctoKlipper tab, under the `Basic` section, update the serial port to `/tmp/printer`

+3. Deselect the `Replace Connection Panel` in order to not replace the other connection options that are available in the Connection tab.

+4. Select the `Show Short Messages 'on NavBar' and 'on SideBar'`.

+5. Under the `Klipper Config Directory` box, enter the pathway as `/home/biqu` or `/~`.

+6. In the `Klipper Base Config Filename` write in the filename as `printer.cfg`.

+7. In the `Klipper Log File` enter the pathway as `/tmp/klippy.log`

+8. Make sure that, the `/tmp/printer` is present under `Additional serial ports` under `Serial Connection` in the `Octoprint Settings` or `Wrench` symbol

 ## Other Plugins required for OctoPrint: